Trofim Lysenko: Early life and study

-The conversion of winter wheat into spring wheat was not a new discovery.
-Scientific experiments had been done by Nikolai Vavilov.
+Academic career

+Work in Azerbaijan

+In October 1925, Lysenko was sent to Azerbaijan, to a breeding station in the city of Ganja.
+The Ganja breeding station was part of the staff of the All-Union Institute of Applied Botany and New Crops (now the Institute of Plant Industry), created in 1925, which was headed by Nikolai Vavilov.
+The director of the station at that time was Nikolai Derevitsky, a specialist in mathematical statistics in agronomy.
+Derevitsky set Lysenko the task of introducing legume crops (lupine, clover, peavine, vetch) into Azerbaijan, which could solve the problem of starvation of livestock in early spring, as well as increasing soil fertility when plowing these crops in the spring.
+Vavilov had done experiments on converting winter wheat into spring wheat.
 It was Vavilov who initially supported Lysenko and encouraged him in his work.
+In an article, Pravda correspondent Vitaly Fedorovich described his first impression of the meeting with Lysenko:

 Lysenko had a difficult time trying to grow various crops (such as peas and wheat) through the harsh winters.
 However, when he announced success, he was praised in the Soviet newspaper Pravda for his claims to have discovered a method to fertilize fields without using fertilizers or minerals, and to have shown that a winter crop of peas could be grown in Azerbaijan, "turning the barren fields of the Transcaucasus green in winter, so that cattle will not perish from poor feeding, and the peasant Turk will live through the winter without trembling for tomorrow."

+Soon, Lysenko married one of the interns who trained under him, Alexandra Baskova.
+During the same period, breeder Donat Dolgushin, a future academic and supporter of Lysenko, began working with Lysenko.

 Lysenko worked with different wheat crops to try to convert them to grow in different seasons.
 Another area Lysenko found himself interested in was the effect of heat on plant growth.
 He believed that every plant needed a determinate amount of heat throughout its lifetime.
 He attempted to correlate the time and the amount of heat required by a particular plant to go through various phases of development.
 To get his data he looked at the amount of growth, how many days went by, and the temperature on those days, instead of measuring any actual heat.
 In trying to determine the effects, he was making mistakes in statistical analysis of data.
-He was confronted by Maksimov, who was an expert on thermal plant development.
+He was confronted by Nikolai Maximov, who was an expert on thermal plant development.
 Lysenko did not take well to this or any criticism.
 After this encounter, Lysenko boldly claimed that mathematics had no place in biology.

 His experimental research in improved crop yields earned him the support of the Soviet leader Joseph Stalin, especially following the famine and loss of productivity resulting from crop failures and forced collectivization in several regions of the Soviet Union in the early 1930s.